 When you visit a doctor or have a medical test or procedure done, make sure you pay the correct copayment at the time of service.

-When you join a healthcare plan, get a written copy of your policy from your insurer.
-Make sure you fully understand your benefits, and do not hesitate to ask questions.
+When you join a health care plan, get a written copy of your policy from your insurer.
+Make sure you fully understand your benefits, and don't hesitate to ask questions.
 Communicate any limitations of your plan with your healthcare providers so they can help keep your out-of-pocket costs as low as possible.

 Most medical practices employ staff to process insurance paper work.
 Therefore, it is reasonable for you to expect your doctor’s office to file claims on your behalf.
 If you file your own medical claims, it’s especially important to keep a detailed record of each claim.
 This record can be kept on paper or in a computer spreadsheet program.
 It should include the appointment date, doctor’s name, amount owed, amount paid, when the insurance claim was filed, status of the claim, reimbursements received, and any other important notes.